As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 There are other ways to chill the wine if you have a little more time on your hands.
 Some of the other techniques include:

 Although it is not mandatory to freeze your boxed wine to maintain longer shelf life, you may still find it necessary to do so now and then.
-If you are wanting to use it for cooking or making wine coolers later on, then this is especially true.
+If you want to use it for cooking or making wine coolers later on, then this is especially true.

 Should You Freeze Boxed Wine?